Breed Standards : Guardian Dog Group : Entlebucher

 The Entlebucher was recognized by the United Kennel Club on January 1, 1993.

-The Entlebucher is harmoniously built and very agile, with a friendly expression and pleasant personality.
+The Entlebucher is harmoniously built and very agile; with an alert, attentive and friendly expression, and pleasant personality.
 They are excellent herding and watch dogs.
 Thorough socialization is required through puppyhood.
 They may be reserved with strangers, but do not exhibit shyness.

 HEAD AND SKULL

 The skull is flat, and broadest between the set-on of the ears.
-The stop is well-defined, but not exaggerated.
-The muzzle is straight, strong, and well-formed.
+The stop is well defined, but not exaggerated.
+The muzzle is straight, strong, and well formed.
 There is a clear division of the forehead and cheeks into the muzzle.
 The lips are clean, close-fitting, and have black pigmentation.
 It is preferred that the whiskers are to be left natural, and not trimmed.

 Faults: Round skull.
 Bulging forehead.
 Long, thin, or curved muzzle.

-TEETH -- A full complement of strong, white teeth meet in a scissors bite, which is preferred.
+TEETH - A full complement of strong, white teeth meet in a scissors bite, which is preferred.
 An even bite is tolerated.

 Faults: Level bite.
 Incomplete dentition.

-EYES -- The rather small, dark brown eyes have a lively expression.
+EYES - The rather small, dark brown to hazel eyes have a lively expression.
 Eye rims are black.

-EARS -- The medium size, triangular-shaped ears are rounded at the tips.
+The medium size, triangular-shaped ears are rounded at the tips.
 They are set on high and hang down flat and close to the head, forming a nearly level plane with the topskull.
-They are carried slightly forward when the dog is alert, which is typical of all pasture dogs.
+They are carried slightly raised when the dog is alert, which is typical of all pasture dogs.

 Faults: Short, pointed and/or badly carried ears.

-The short, smooth neck is well set into the shoulders.
+The medium length, strong, smooth neck is well set into the shoulders.

-The body is rather long; the length is greater than the height.
-The backline is level, with a slight slope over the croup.
-The chest is deep and capacious, with well-sprung ribs.
-The chest is broad and well let down.
-The brisket is deep.
+The sturdy backline is level, with a slight slope over the relatively long croup.
+The chest is broad, deep and capacious, reaching to the elbows, with well sprung ribs.
+The loin is strong and flexible.

-HIND LEGS -- The hind legs are straight and strong.
+HIND LEGS - The hind legs are straight and strong.
 The upper thigh is fairly long, broad and strong.
 The clean lower thigh is approximately equal in length to the upper thigh.
 The stifles are well-angulated.
 The strong hocks are well let down, and turn neither in nor out.
 The rear pasterns are straight when viewed from behind.
-Dewclaws must be removed from the hind legs, but it is not mandatory.
+Dewclaws may be removed from the hind legs, but it is not mandatory.

-The feet are round and compact.
-The toes are arched and the nails are strong and can be any combination of black or white.
+The feet point straight forward; are slightly round and compact.
+The toes are arched; and the nails are strong and can be any combination of black or white.
 The pads are firm and strong.

 Fault: Splay feet.